 - Refrigerate the paté for several hours to firm up the texture.

+We love using this pate as the centerpiece for a Vegan Charcuterie Board.
 Classic accompaniments to traditional pate also go well with this Vegan Pate.
 Here are some ideas:

 - Pickled Onions: My version is sweetened with maple syrup!